faizalrf/documentation/Xpand-10.5-ES.md

 xpand-5.3.11_rc.el7/xpdnode_install.py
 ```

-***Note:** The filename `xpand-5.3.11_rc.el7.tar.bz2` is just for reference, you might get a different file name in the downloaded package depending on the version*
+***Note:** The `xpand-5.3.11_rc.el7.tar.bz2` is just the name I have at the time of this documentation, you might get a different file name in the downloaded package depending on the version*

 #### Install the Xpand binaries